Netflix vs Amazon Prime Video: Which is the Better Streaming Service?

 The second tier offers a little more at $12.99/mo.
 This package gives you two streaming devices at one time and High-Definition streaming.

 Lastly, the highest tier is $15.99/mo.
 You get four streams at one time and 4K streaming.
-It’s a little higher but there’s a lot more value here for the avid binge-watcher.
+The cost is higher than other options, but there’s more value for the avid binge-watcher.

-If you’d like a little more benefit without the commitment you can purchase Amazon Prime for $12.99/mo and cancel any time.
-Also, students, parents, and those who are on EBT can get discounts so there are a lot of options for savings.
+If you’d like a little more benefit without the commitment, you can purchase Amazon Prime for $12.99/mo and cancel any time.
+Also, students, Medicaid recipients, and those on EBT can get discounts, so there are many options for savings.

-If you choose the yearly payment options you’ll dish out $119 each year which automatically renews on twelve months from the date you sign up for the service.
+If you choose the yearly payment options, you’ll dish out $119 each year, which automatically renews twelve months from your enrollment date.

 Netflix vs Amazon Prime Video: Devices

-Both services now connect to a wide range of devices, so there’s really not much between them in this regard.
+Both services now connect to a wide range of devices, so there’s not much difference between them here.
 Netflix is, essentially, available on almost anything that has an internet connection and access to a display of some kind.

 Amazon’s Prime Video service is also as ubiquitous.
-Paired with Amazon’s Firestick it is the perfect duo and thanks to updates users can now stream with the Chromecast as well.
+Paired with Amazon’s Fire Stick, it is the perfect duo, and thanks to updates, users can now stream with a Chromecast as well.

-For streaming services, you can enjoy both on just about any device.
+For streaming services, you can enjoy both options on just about any device.